Interview with Nara Park

 Yes, and our desire for permanence.
 Our desire for life.

-I noticed that your work has an aesthetic of being very fragmented.
-I was wondering how this decision emphasizes the message of your work?
+Your work has an aesthetic of being very fragmented.
+How does this decision emphasizes the message of your work?

-By making them appear heavy, while they consist of light materials, it sends a message about actual fragility?
+By making your projects appear heavy while they consist of light materials, it sends a message about actual fragility?

 The fragility of life.
-Not in a negative way, but just being comfortable with it, or embracing the temporality of life.
+Not in a negative way but being comfortable with it, or embracing the temporality of life.
 My work is not necessarily visually disturbing.
 I try to make it look aesthetically pleasing, but there is a destructive side of it as well.
 It has a duality.

 I used to be very interested in the spectacle of installation art.
-I used to make a lot of kinetic sculptures, like a waterfall, or a gigantic moving tower, and I think now, I’m more interested in more basic forms of sculpture.
-Instead of adding a lot of elements, I’m more interested in simple forms.
+I used to make a lot of kinetic sculptures like a waterfall, or a gigantic moving tower.
+I think now I’m more interested in more basic forms of sculpture.
+Instead of adding a lot of elements I’m more interested in simple forms.
 Not like minimalism, but I try to subtract unnecessary elements.
-Just to be more simple, while opening the door to more possibilities by being simple.
+Just to be more simple while opening the door to more possibilities by being simple.

 In your bio, you describe how after the event of your father’s passing you went through a dramatic alteration on your perception of life.
-Would you be willing to talk about that?
+Would you be willing to share more about this perceptive shift?

 I’m curious about the relationship between the world we live in, and the world that we may not see.
 I don’t want my work to be religious, but I’m curious about where my father is right now.